kevinwmiller/rumi-bot/readme.md

 This value is required to check the status of the stream.
 - Go to https://dev.twitch.tv/docs/api/, and follow the Setup instructions to create a Twitch application.
 Copy the client ID and use it for the TWITCH_CLIENT_ID value.

-There is some required setup that involves creating a bot on discord.
-More detailed instructions for the following steps will be provided if desired.

 ### DICORD_TOKEN
 - Go to discordapp.com/developers/applications/me, login, and create a new discord bot
 - Go into the Bot tab on the left, and in the "Build-A-Bot" section, click "Reveal" to get your bot's authorization token.
 Do not share this with anyone or put it under version control.